Fragrance, the unhealthy obsession.

 Compromised Skin Barrier

 Individuals with a compromised skin barrier are particularly vulnerable to the effects of fragrances.
-Conditions like eczema, psoriasis, and rosacea can weaken the skin's protective barrier, making it more susceptible to allergens and irritants.
+Conditions like eczema, psoriasis, and rosacea can weaken the skin's protective barrier, making it more susceptible to allergens, irritants and chronic sensitivity.
 For these individuals, the use of fragranced products can exacerbate symptoms and lead to prolonged discomfort.

 The Growing Problem of Overexposure

 Our obsession with fragrance has led to a culture of overexposure.
 Scented products are ubiquitous, found in everything from personal care items to cleaning supplies.
-This constant exposure increases the risk of developing sensitivities and allergies, creating a vicious cycle of irritation and dependence on fragranced products.
+This constant exposure increases the risk of developing accumulative irritation and/or allergy.

 Product Elimination Strategy

-A product elimination strategy can help identify the cause of allergic reactions.
-This involves removing all fragranced products from your routine and then gradually reintroducing them one by one to pinpoint which product is causing the reaction.
-Allergy testing, conducted by a dermatologist, can also provide insights into specific allergens that trigger reactions.
+Allergy testing, conducted by a dermatologist, can provide insights into specific allergens that trigger reactions, but irritants will not show up on an allergy test.
+A product elimination strategy is a tried-and-true method that can be used to help identify the cause of allergic reactions and/or irritation.
+This involves removing all but your most fundamental products from your routine and then gradually reintroducing them one by one to pinpoint which product is causing the reaction.

 Tips for Reducing Exposure